 3.25 Other Preconditions

+3.50 Uniform Water Sale and Purchase Agreement

 3.10 Application - Required.
-Each Applicant for the purchase of water from the District shall complete, sign and submit an application in writing on a form provided by the District.
-The Applicant shall be the Customer who proposes to purchase water from the District.
-Submission of an application shall not constitute a contract or other obligation requiring the District to sell water to the Applicant.
+Each Applicant for the purchase of water from the District shall complete, sign, and submit an application in writing on a form provided by the District.
+The Applicant shall be the Customer who proposes to purchase District Water from the District.
+Submission of an application shall not constitute a contract or other obligation requiring the District to sell District Water to the Applicant.

 3.15 Application - Contents.
 The application shall be in the form and contain such information as the District may prescribe.
-The application shall accurately describe the point of diversion at which the Applicant proposes to divert water to be sold and supplied by the District.
-The application shall also contain covenants by the Applicant to comply with this Ordinance and all the regulations of the District regarding the purchase and sale of water, to promptly pay all fees and charges for water purchased from the District, and to enter into a form of Water Sale and Purchase Agreement in a form previously approved by the District’s Board of Trustees.
-The application shall contain an estimate of the quantity of water the Applicant proposes to purchase from the District over a one (1) year period.
+The application shall accurately describe the point of diversion at which the Applicant proposes to divert District Water to be sold and supplied by the District.
+The application shall also contain covenants by the Applicant to comply with this Ordinance and all the regulations of the District regarding the purchase and sale of District Water, to promptly pay all fees and charges for District Water purchased from the District, and to enter into a form of Uniform Water Sale and Purchase Agreement approved by the District’s Board of Trustees.
+The application shall contain an estimate and documentation of the quantity of District Water the Applicant proposes to purchase from the District over a one (1) water year period.

 3.20 Payments to Accompany Application.
 The District may charge an application fee to defray the administrative and environmental costs of analyzing and responding to the application.
-The District may also require any Applicant to pay a deposit which may be forfeited if the Applicant does not execute a Water Sale and Purchase Agreement in a form approved by the District’s Board of Trustees within thirty (30) days after notice from the District that the application has been accepted and approved.
-The application fee and the deposit will be established by Board resolution pursuant to Section 6.15 of this Ordinance.
+The District may also require any Applicant to pay a deposit which may be forfeited if the Applicant does not execute a Uniform Water Sale and Purchase Agreement in a form approved by the District’s Board of Trustees within thirty (30) days after notice from the District that the application has been accepted and approved.
+The application fee and the deposit will be established by Board resolution pursuant to Section 6 of this Ordinance.

 3.25 Other Preconditions.
-The application shall not be accepted and the District shall not enter into a Water Sale and Purchase Agreement with the Applicant until the District has determined that the Applicant has constructed sufficient pumping, conveyance, storage and metering facilities to maximize the beneficial use of water to be sold by the District to the Applicant, to further water conservation efforts by the District, and to provide a reliable and verifiable system for metering the amount of water to be purchased by the Applicant from the District.
+The application shall not be accepted and the District shall not enter into a Uniform Water Sale and Purchase Agreement with the Applicant until the District has determined that the Applicant has constructed sufficient pumping, conveyance, storage, and metering facilities to maximize the beneficial use of District Water to be sold by the District to the Applicant, to further water conservation efforts by the District, and to provide a reliable and verifiable system for metering the amount of District Water to be purchased by the Applicant from the District.

+3.50 Uniform Water Sale and Purchase Agreement.
+All Customers shall enter into the Uniform Water Sale and Purchase Agreement currently adopted by the District to contract for water service.
+The Uniform Water Sale and Purchase Agreement may be updated by the District at reasonable intervals.

 ARTICLE 4

 GENERAL USE REGULATIONS